 Peter Bennett – Mr. Bennett is the founding Partner and Chairman of Liberty Partners, L.P., a New York based private equity firm.
 Since its formation in 1992, Liberty has made investments in approximately 45 companies in a wide variety of industries, including manufacturing, healthcare, financial services, consumer products and technology.
 Prior to founding Liberty, Mr. Bennett spent 21 years with Merrill Lynch & Co. in several capacities, including Manager of Private Financing activities, Managing Director of Merrill Lynch Capital Markets and Senior Vice President of Merrill Lynch Interfunding Inc., the middle market principal investing arm of Merrill Lynch.
 He is also a member of the Board of Trustees of Lehigh University.

-Michael Latzer – Mr. Latzer is President and Chief Executive Officer of Shamir USA, an Affiliate of Shamir Optical Industry Ltd. (“SOI”), which is one of the world’s leading manufacturers of high-quality progressive and single vision lenses and molds.
-Michael joined SOI in Israel in1989.
+Michael Latzer – Mr. Latzer is President and Chief Executive Officer of Shamir USA and Chairman of Shamir Canada, both affiliates of Shamir Optical Industry, Ltd. (“SOI”), which is one of the world’s leading manufacturers of high-quality progressive and single-vision lenses and innovative measuring devices used within the Optical industry worldwide.
+Michael joined SOI in Israel in 1989.
 In 1990 he relocated to the United States to open Shamir USA to serve the North American customer base of SOI.
+Shamir has been a part of the Essilor Group since 2011.

 Michael Packard – Mr. Packard is Chairman of High Performance Optics, Inc. In 1999, Mr. Packard created his own firm, TransCat Consulting, helping organizations “make change that matters, and get results that count.”
 Mr. Packard focuses on maintaining ongoing consulting relationships with several private sector companies, concentrating on leadership development and strategic planning, but offering a wide range of organizational and functional expertise.
 Previously, he held a number of positions at Procter& Gamble (1972-87) and at LensCrafters (1987-1999).
 At LensCrafters, he served as Executive VP and Chief Administrative Officer.
 Mr. Packard also serves on several other Boards.